Donnie Elliott: Later career

-He made only one appearance in the majors in 1995, on September 19.
+Due to a shoulder injury suffered during the 1994 season, Elliott made only one appearance in the majors in 1995, on September 19.
 In two innings, he allowed two hits and one walk, while striking out three batters.
 He allowed zero earned runs.
 That would be the final game of his big league career.
 In the minors that season, he spent seven games with the Las Vegas Stars, posting a 4.50 ERA in eight innings.

 Even though his big league career was over, he stuck around in the minors for a while.
 In 1996, he was back in the Phillies organization, pitching for the Scranton/Wilkes-Barre Red Barons.
 He went 5–11 with a 4.79 ERA as a starter.
 He did not play affiliated baseball in 1997, and in 1998 he played his final season, this time in the Texas Rangers organization.
 Pitching for the Tulsa Drillers, he went 1–1 with a 5.79 ERA in 20 relief appearances.

 Overall, he appeared in 31 games in the majors, making 1 start and going 0–1 with a 3.09 ERA.